kugg/jerkeby/content/posts/Business-logic.md

 An unexpected version is when we realise that one client can simultaneously perform thousands of concurrent requests.
 A feature that attempts to count requests or rate limit connections can be overwhelmed if the attacker aligns their threads sufficiently.

-These three scenarios is part of a pattern that I call `missing perspective`.
+These three scenarios are part of a pattern that I call `missing perspective`.

 Once again, the assumptions made during design are broken.